azuredevcollege/trainingdays/day3/challenges/05-challenge-cognitive-services.md

     ```shell
     az group create -n rg-azdc-cognitive -l westeurope
     ```
 1. When creating the Cognitive Service itself you have two choices.
 You can either create a multi-service resource or a single-service resource.
 The multi-service resource gives you access to multiple Azure Cognitive Services with a single key and endpoint.
 The Single-service resource will allow you to access a single Azure Cognitive Service with a unique key and endpoint.
-Since we will only work with one feature in this challenge we will go with the single-service resource.
+Since we will only use the Cognitive Service for Language in this challenge we will create a single-service resource.
     ```shell
     az cognitiveservices account create --name cog-textanalytics-westeurope-001 --resource-group rg-azdc-cognitive --kind TextAnalytics --sku S --location westeurope --yes
     ```